DCC-EX/dcc-ex.github.io/docs/ex-webthrottle/index.rst

    EX-WebThrottle - Menu

-|EX-WT| has four pages which you can switch between using the hamburger menu button (three horizontal bars) on the top left of the screen, or direct icon buttons at the top of the screen.
+|EX-WT| has five pages which you can switch between using the hamburger menu button (three horizontal bars) on the top left of the screen, or direct icon buttons at the top of the screen.

 - Throttle *(the default page)*
 - CV Programmer
 - Routes/Automation
+- Turnouts/Points
 - Locomotives (local)
 - Function Maps (local)
 - Settings